 COM 4460.
-Broadcast Announcing and Delivery (On Demand; 3) This course introduces students to voice techniques used in the field of broadcasting.
-Effective delivery and postural techniques for on air television and radio will receive special attention.
-Prerequisites: COM 2214.
-COM 4895.
-Senior Capstone and Portfolio Assessment (II; 3) This course is a 192 comprehensive assessment of student knowledge and work in the major field.
-Students complete a professional-quality portfolio under the direction of a faculty member.
-Required of all majors and for graduation.
-Prerequisite: Senior status.
-COM 4896.
-Internship in Journalism and Electronic Media (I, II, III; 3) An internship is an off-campus, part-time placement in a professional setting for students to gain practical experience in the student's career path or interests in the field of Communication.
-Students are expected to learn operational and managerial skills that are required for entry-level positions.
+Broadcast Announcing and COM 4895.
+Senior Capstone and COM 4896.
+Internship in Journalism and Delivery (On Demand; 3) This course Portfolio Assessment (II; 3) This course is Electronic Media (I, II, III; 3) An introduces students to voice techniques a 192 comprehensive assessment of internship is an off-campus, part-time used in the field of broadcasting. student knowledge and work in the placement in a professional setting for major field.
+Students complete a Effective delivery and postural students to gain practical experience in techniques for on air television and radio professional-quality portfolio under the the student's career path or interests in will receive special attention. direction of a faculty member.
+Required the field of Communication.
+Students are Prerequisites: COM 2214. of all majors and for graduation. expected to learn operational and Prerequisite: Senior status. managerial skills that are required for entry-level positions.
 Complete internship guidelines are available from the program director, who assigns the course grade.
 The program director assigns the course grade.
 Prerequisite: COM 4892, and junior status and permission of the program director.
 Total internship hours may not exceed three credit hours toward graduation.
 Required of all Communication majors and for graduation.
 COM 4897.
 Independent Study (On Demand; 1-3) An independent study is a research project or course of study, not a performance activity and not otherwise offered as an existing course.
 The individual study may carry 1-3 semester hours.
 Before the end of the previous semester and in consultation with the departmental advisor, the student must submit a proposal to the department chair.
-Prerequisites: COM 2200, 2219, 3306, and permission of the department chair.
+Prerequisites: COM 2200, 2219.
+3306, and permission of the department chair.